-For the manga and anime series of this name, see Angel Heart.
+For the manga and anime series of this name, see Angel Heart

 Set in the late 1950's, a private detective (Rourke) is hired by a mysterious client (De Niro) who seeks to find a man named Johnny Favorite.
 This search leads him to New Orleans, deep in the heart of its voodoo district.
-What starts off as a simple missing person's case soon excalates into multiple murders and the supernatural.
+What starts off as a simple missing person's case soon escalates into multiple murders and the supernatural.

 This film contains examples of:

-Alas, Poor Villain: Johnny Favorite may be an evil S.O.B., but the Harry Angel persona seems like a pretty decent guy.
+- Alas, Poor Villain: Johnny Favorite may be an evil S.O.B., but the Harry Angel persona seems like a pretty decent guy.
 Too bad they're both going to Hell...